Last Updated: September 27, 2022

 Those for whom your particular development represents a second or third place to call home are unlikely to serve well even if they have the professional skills we have been advocating.

-Fourth, the community and the board needs to deal promptly with any personality conflicts that arise.
+Fourth, the community and the board need to deal promptly with any personality and governing conflicts that arise.
 If you are a part of a board that squabbles frequently, and that seems to be true of many HOAs, ask that mediation services be purchased.

-The threat might actually bring the bickering parties back into line, but if not, you're protecting your most valuable financial investment.
+The threat of professional intervention might actually bring the bickering parties back into line, but if not, you're protecting your most valuable financial investment.

 If you're on the receiving end of the bullying that seems to happen in a number of homeowners association boards, think about whether the toll is worth it.
 Resign if you must.